UNINETTSigma2/documentation/jobs/samplescript.md

 # Sample Batch Script

-Here is a sample batch script that demonstrates usage of various variables and processes.
+Here is a sample batch script that demonstrates usage of various variables and processes for a **normal** job.

 ```
 #!/bin/bash